 The ocean's depths hold many mysteries, and few creatures capture the imagination quite like the anglerfish.
-With its bioluminescent lure, this deep-sea predator has fascinated both scientists and storytellers alike.
+Still, with its bioluminescent lure, this deep-sea predator has fascinated both scientists and storytellers alike.
 Perhaps the most recognizable anglerfish is the one featured in the beloved animated film, Finding Nemo.
 The encounter with the anglerfish in the movie is brief yet terrifying, leaving a lasting impression of the deep sea as a place of both wonder and peril.

 Delving into the Depths: The Anglerfish